joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-cameras.md

 <div>

-When writing an application that connects to a user’s camera, you need to account for the following in your code:
+When writing an application that connects to a user's camera, you need to account for the following in your code:

 - Check if the user has a camera currently installed.
 Handle the case where no